 The Center for Global Study and Engagement has always taken seriously our students’ safety while studying abroad.
-In the wake of the September 11 events, safety concerns are even more urgent.
 With the continuing threat of terrorism around the world, we are obviously concerned about the global security situation and continue to monitor it, and we encourage students and parents to do likewise.

 We depend on a variety of sources to assess situations overseas, including the news, our own Resident Directors, and other on-site contacts abroad, as well as professional colleagues and publications.
 One of the most important sources is the U.S. State Department.
 Please review the Department of State (DOS) web site (see next section), as well as any other information you may find useful.

 All past decisions about canceling or closing programs have been informed by Department of State or World Health Organization recommendations.

 We consider it essential that students take responsibility for their own safety, and we expect their cooperation.
 For example, students are asked to share flight itineraries with our office; our Resident Directors ask students to inform them of any travel plans away from the site.
 We share DOS warnings and announcements with students and remind them frequently to review common sense safety and security measures, such as those printed below in this section.
 Each student is given emergency phone numbers and instructions.
 In a serious emergency, administrative staff of the Center for Global Study and Engagement can be accessed 24 hours/day, 7 days/week.